Every kid in Hunter × Hunter who isn't Gon. The Zoldyck family is made up mostly of child assassins.

 Narrowly averted with Tokito of Samurai Deeper Kyo, who is referred to as sadistic by one of the characters (who isn't a very nice guy himself, when it comes down to it) and has a lot of onscreen fun torturing people, both psychologically and physically.
 Eventually, though, she is redeemed.

 Vino from Gash Bell is an INFANT whose demon partner is more or less Hitler mixed with Satan.
 And he enjoys watching him destroy the world.
-After his demon partner is killed one of the main characters adopts him because he's just a baby, but I would have electrocuted the little fucker right there.
+After his demon partner is killed one of the main characters adopts him because he's still just a baby.

-As a small and relatively cute child, Gaara reacted to another child's rejection by trying to kill her.
+As a small and relatively cute child, Gaara of Naruto reacted to another child's rejection by trying to kill her.
 Hard to blame him, though, after all the Mind Screw-ings his family gave him.